Winter Eye Challenges

 1. Anti-Fog Coating

 Without a doubt, the biggest problem faced by eye protection in cold weather is lens fogging.
-The temperature variance between a worker’s face and the cold outside air causes condensation to build up on lenses.
+The temperature variance between a worker’s face and the cold outside air causes lens condensation.
 Heavy exertion can exacerbate the situation since perspiration introduces additional moisture to the lens area.

-Fogged lenses cause frustration due to blurred vision and having to frequently remove eyewear to clear lenses.
-Even worse, some individuals choose to not wear protective eyewear to avoid fighting with lens fogging.
-This leaves them dangerously exposed to eye injuries.
+Fogged lenses cause frustration due to blurred vision and frequently removing eyewear to clear lenses.
+Even worse, some individuals choose to not wear protective eyewear to avoid fighting lens fogging.
+Unfortunately, this leaves them dangerously exposed to eye injuries.

 When selecting safety eyewear with anti-fog coating, look for advanced coatings permanently bonded to lenses.
 These coatings offer better performance and last longer between repeated cleanings and lens wiping.